 When might radiation be used?

-To make your treatment plan, you’ll likely meet with a team of cancer specialists.
-This might include a surgeon, radiation oncologist, and medical oncologist.
+You'll meet with your healthcare team to plan radiation.
+The team might include a hematologist, radiation oncologist, and medical oncologist.

 What happens during radiation?